 north-america-servers-and-users.png

-If you have servers in Montreal, QC and in Vancouver, BC for example.
+If you have servers in Montreal, QC and Vancouver, BC for example.
 By using static SRV all users will go to one server, for example to Montreal.
 This will cause users in Vancouver not to use the closest server and as a consequence to experience a slower service.

 PowerDNS Plugin for High Availability